rwndy/course-web-fullstack/modules/javascript-1/README.md

 ## What is JavaScript

-Javascript is a popular programming language that usually used to build web application rapidly.
+JavaScript is a popular programming language that usually used to build web application rapidly.

 ## History